← Back to Blog·Mar 16, 2026·9 min read

 Privacy is the foundation of both tools, but their approaches differ in implementation detail.

-The trade-off is that privacy compliance depends on your hosting choices.
-If you deploy Umami on a US-based server, EU visitor data technically leaves the EU.
-You bear the responsibility of choosing GDPR-compliant infrastructure.
+The trade-off: privacy compliance depends on your hosting choices.
+If you deploy on a US server, EU visitor data technically leaves the EU.

-Plausible has been formally reviewed by several EU Data Protection Authorities and is widely cited as a GDPR-compliant analytics solution.
-The company publishes detailed documentation about their data handling practices, making it straightforward to include in your privacy policy and Data Processing Agreements.
+Formally reviewed by several EU Data Protection Authorities and widely cited as a GDPR-compliant analytics solution with documented data handling practices.

 Dashboard and UX Comparison